List of Marvel Comics characters: E: Ebon Samurai

-Powers and abilities

 Ebon Samurai's primary weapon is his katana, a traditional samurai long sword, which is mystically bonded to a shinma demon whose dark essence engulfs the sword's blade.
 He can use the sword, so enhanced, to slice through any known substance except adamantium.
 However, the demon's presence also corrupts Ebon Samurai's soul whenever he wields the katana.
 His offensive arsenal also includes a shorter wakizashi sword and sharpened, hand-held shuriken blades.
 Ebon Samurai's armor is constructed of an unknown metal native to Yomi and has enough articulation in the appropriate areas so as not to impede his movements.

-Ebon Samurai is trained in investigatory procedure and bushidō (the samurai code of conduct), having learned both in Japan's National Police Academy.
-However, since his resurrection as an Earth-bound revenant, Ebon Samurai is prone to sudden outbursts of rage and violence whenever Mikaboshi's influence becomes too strong to repress.
+Ebon Samurai is trained in investigatory procedure and bushido (the samurai code of conduct), having learned both in Japan's National Police Academy.
+However, since his resurrection as an Earth-bound revenant, Ebon Samurai is prone to sudden outbursts of rage and violence whenever Amatsu-Mikaboshi's influence becomes too strong to repress.

-Reception
+Reception of Ebon Samurai

 In 2020, CBR.com ranked Ebon Samurai 5th in their "Marvel Comics: Ranking Every Member Of Big Hero 6 From Weakest To Most Powerful" list.

 Eduardo

 Eduardo (last name unrevealed) is a character appearing in American comic books published by Marvel Comics.
 The character, created by Brandon Montclare, Amy Reeder, and Marco Failla, first appeared in Moon Girl and Devil Dinosaur #1 (November 2015).

 Eduardo is one of Lunella Lafayette's classmates who, along with Ali and Zoe, frequently interact with her despite not understanding her intelligence.
 Eduardo, recognizable for his Lisa Simpson-esque hair, became famous among the other students because he claimed to have seen Taylor Swift on Yancy Street.
 He usually filled out the role of being the one who stated the obvious about Lunella's exploits as Moon Girl and Devil Dinosaur and would sometimes be in the middle of the action, acting totally unfazed by what was happening around him.
-At one point, Lunella ended up in an alternate dimension where she encountered alternate versions of herself and Devil (fittingly named Devil Girl and Moon Dinosaur), and met an alternate version of Eduardo and Zoe, the former of whom claimed to be the smartest boy in the world.
+At one point, Lunella ended up in an alternate dimension where she encountered alternate versions of herself and Devil named Devil Girl and Moon Dinosaur, and met an alternate version of Eduardo and Zoe, the former of whom claimed to be the smartest boy in the world.